-Onita needed to find a way to help his family, and in late 1972, AJPW (All Japan Pro Wrestling, founded by Shoei Baba and two of Rikidozan’s sons) held its first show.
-Onita saw an opportunity the following year when AJPW’s dojo opened and became one of the first to enroll as a student along with his future partner (and sometimes rival), Masa Fuchi.
+Onita needed to find a way to help his family, and in late ’72, AJPW (All Japan Pro Wrestling, founded by Shoei Baba and two of Rikidozan’s sons) held its first show.
+Onita saw an opportunity the following year when AJPW’s dojo opened and became one of the first to enroll as a student, along with his future partner (and sometimes rival), Masa Fuchi.

-Once he graduated, the first 3 to 4 years would see him as a preliminary worker in the undercard along with Fuchi.
-In 1981, Onita and Fuchi were sent to Puerto Rico and the Dominican Republic.
-In the Dominican Republic, Onita, being just a "green boy" at the time and perhaps a little arrogant, refused to put over the promotion’s star and worked stiffer than expected.
+Once he graduated, the first 3 to 4 years saw him as a preliminary worker in the undercard with Fuchi.
+In 1980, Onita and Fuchi were sent to the sunny islands of Puerto Rico and the Dominican Republic.
+In the Dominican Republic, Onita, being just a "green boy" at the time and perhaps a little arrogant, refused to put over the promotion’s star and owner, Jack Veneno.
+They wanted Onita to lose in two straight falls, but instead, he worked stiffer than expected.

-He then moved on to Memphis and later Mississippi where he and his partner Masa Fuchi took part in the third "Tupelo Concession Stand Brawl" in 1981, similar to the first one from 1979 involving Jerry Lawler and Bill Dundee vs Wayne Farris (later Honky Tonk Man) and Larry Latham (Moondog Spot).
+He then moved on to Memphis and later Mississippi, where he and his partner Masa Fuchi took part in the third "Tupelo Concession Stand Brawl" in 1981, similar to the first one from 1979 involving Jerry Lawler and Bill Dundee vs. Wayne Farris (later Honky Tonk Man) and Larry Latham (Moondog Spot).
 The team from Japan faced the young upstarts of Eddie Gilbert and Ricky Morton.

-According to Jim Cornette, "Onita and Fuchi were just beginning their careers and had been sent by Giant Baba’s All Japan promotion to the U.S. to get experience so he could bring them back as stars.
+According to Jim Cornette, "Onita and Fuchi were beginning their careers and had been sent by Giant Baba’s All Japan promotion to the U.S. to get experience so he could bring them back as stars.
 ‘The Concession Stand Brawl’ was reprised one more time, and this one, in performance at least, was the topper to them all.

 Before returning to Japan, Onita and Fuchi made a trip to the Carolinas and wrestled for Mid-Atlantic Championship Wrestling.
-Giant Baba joined Onita and they faced Ric Flair and Dick Slater in 1982.
+Giant Baba joined Onita, and they faced Ric Flair and Dick Slater in 1982.

 Watch: Onita and Fuchi in a wild brawl in Tupelo versus Wayne Farris and Ricky Morton